Exercise aches and pains

 With osteoarthritis, your joints feel sore, stiff and achy.
 This degenerative condition becomes more common as you get older.
 The cartilage that normally cushions the joints wears away, leaving the joints inflamed and painful.

-Around one million people see their GP about osteoarthritis and the NHS in England and Wales performs over 140,000 hip and knee replacement operations every year.
+Around one million people see their GP about osteoarthritis and the NHS in England and Wales performs around 160,000 hip and knee replacement operations every year.

 "If you have swelling or an uncomfortable joint it could be an issue of injury or degenerative condition like osteoarthritis, says Lisa.
 "It might indicate the joint is being worn down."